obDann/TEQApp/teamOverview/code_review/README.md

 * Fix creating another account with the same username saying "success" but nothing actually happens

 ### David to Dann
+* Code Review for Dann was conducted on 18 as he did not have much on the 15th
+* DuplicateRowChecker was not needed since one line from pandas was called
+* We also talked about the tradeoffs as to why DuplicateRowChecker is is a command rather than something to be called when tying it together.
+* Excellent idea of "Screener", following the template design pattern
+    * The screener is used to determine if the user is uploading the right thing based off of the selected iCare templates

 ## Code Review Summary (November 24, 2018)